 Finding Your Tunes After 60: 3 Music Options You Can Enjoy Anytime, Anywhere

-The holidays (whatever your version), the New Year, family gatherings, end of the year festivities, all make me think about setting a mood.
+The holidays (whatever your version), the New Year, family gatherings no matter how small, end of the year festivities, all make me think about setting a mood.
 Music is an integral part of ambiance, emotion, celebration, and motivation.
 For many of us, music brings back memories of fond events or times in our lives.

 But we don’t listen to music the way we used to.
 Gone are the days when we had to carry around CDs, cassettes, or purchase vinyl.

 Streaming music services and smartphones, tablets, even computers, now give us access to massive libraries of songs with just a few taps.
 Whether in your kitchen, the car, or out for a run, music is easily accessible.

 Besides the convenience factor, it’s relatively inexpensive to access streaming music.
 You can discover new music and change what you are listening on a whim because you don’t have to buy anything to check it out.

 These services make listening to your favorite music easy because they let you:

 - Create your own groups of songs, called “Playlists.”

 - Listen to pre-curated ‘stations’ (like radio stations) where you can choose to listen by artist, genre, or mood.

 - Most of the paid versions of music services allow you to download music directly to your device so that you don’t have to use data or be connected to Wi-Fi to listen.
 It is important to note that once you stop paying, you no longer have access to the music, even if you downloaded it to your devices.